 Why You Should Go: This waterfall is all about timing.
 If you go too early in the spring, the snow and ice will make your hike, well, let’s just say interesting.
 If you wait until late summer, the water flow may be less than impressive.

 The trail starts steep, but once the grade eases up, keep your eye out for an aspen meadow on your left that will knock your socks off!
 About a mile from the trailhead, you will reach an intersection.
 Take a left for the falls as the trail re-enters the forest.
-Another TK and you’re there.
+About another quarter-mile and you’re there.

 This waterfall somehow drapes perfectly in the nook of a heart-shaped boulder.
 How romantic!
 If 2.6 miles isn’t enough, go back to the intersection and continue on to Pancake Rocks for a few more miles to admire the strange rock formations and sweeping views.

 How to Get There: Take U.S. Highway 24 west to Divide.
 Turn left (south) toward Cripple Creek on State Highway 67.
 Go 9 miles to an old closed tunnel on the left after coming around an S-turn.
 The unmarked parking area sneaks up quickly on your left at 9.3 miles, on the far side of the closed tunnel.
 The signed trailhead is on the south end of the parking area.